 Freddy does not like questions, so I have not asked him about the water; he already got frustrated with the questions about the intermittent electricity.
 Therefore, I asked his wife,

 I truly do not like explaining, I speak Spanish.

 I always carry this five-gallon vegetable oil container, it is essential gear.

-“The earthquake broke a big pipe on Monday.”
+She says, “The earthquake broke a big pipe on Monday.”

 Six Days of Blindness

 I have been blind for six days to the real lives of the locals in Sosua, Dominican Republic.
 I was assuming it was normal water problems.
 I had not talked enough with the locals; I was using only the network of Expats for my knowledge of the area.